 Depending on how long you’ve been in business and the size of your customer base, you may have other sources of customer data available to you.
 For example, you can also leverage analytics data and customer surveys.
 The more data you have will give you a better pulse on how your customers actually feel.

 Get company leadership on the same page

-We like to use a method called a brand sprint to get this part done.
-This is a method developed by Jake Knapp from Google Ventures.
+To get this part done, we like to use a method developed by Jake Knapp from Google Ventures, called a brand sprint.
 Jake describes it this way: “The point of these exercises, it turns out, is to make the abstract idea of ‘our brand’ into something concrete.”

 During this meeting, you’ll get all the elements you need from your team to create your brand voice.
 We like this method because we can get the right people in the room, have time constraints that limit the amount of distraction, and get the buy-in we need to move forward.